NgocVuMinh/A-complete-RNAseq-analysis-pipeline/README.md

 # A complete RNAseq analysis pipeline

 ### [Ngoc M. Vu](https://github.com/NgocVuMinh)
 This repository contains command line scripts and R scripts used to process RNA sequencing data.
-This also serves as the supplementary materials in support of my undergraduate thesis titled "RNAseq analysis of breast cancer cells co-cultured with adipose-derived stem cells" and an in-submission research paper (DOI will be updated soon).
+This also serves as the supplementary materials in support of my undergraduate thesis titled ***"RNAseq analysis of MCF-7 breast cancer cells co-cultured with adipose-derived stem cells"***.
+The thesis was conducted at the Department of Bioinformatics, Institute of Biotechnology, Vietnam Academy of Science and Technology (VAST), and was successfully defended at the Cell Biology Department, Faculty of Biology, VNU Hanoi University of Science.

+The thesis was conducted within the framework of a research project at VAST coded TĐTBG0.04/21-24, and supports an in-submission research paper.

 Two sample types were included in this analysis:
 * CT - control samples: cancer cells cultured in standard condition